brightway-lca/ecoinvent_migrate/README.md

 }
 ```

 To use this file, you will need to take different actions for the two verbs.
-For `replace`, edges in your foreground with links to an ecoinvent dataset with the `source` attributes can be replaced one-to-one with an ecoinvent from the later release whose attributes match those in the `target` section.
+For `replace`, edges in your foreground which link to an ecoinvent dataset with the same attributes as in the `source` section can be replaced one-to-one with an edge to an ecoinvent process from the later release whose attributes match those in the `target` section.
 For the `disaggregate` verb, you will need to split the initial foreground edge into two or more edges, and scale the original amount and uncertainty information by the `allocation` value.

 If you are using Brightway, there are convenience functions in `bw_migrations` and cached migration files which will be used for you automatically.